[JMeter] Obtaining a CSRF token and making a POST request

 ■ Basic authentication

-■ HTTP cookie manager
+■ HTTP Cookie Manager

 lastly

-I have opened the system development service site "SEKARAKU Lab" to which I belong.
+I am a member of the system development service site "SEKARAKU Lab."

-Beyond is a one-stop service for everything from server design and construction to operation, so if you have any trouble with server-side development, please feel free to contact us.
+Beyond offers a one-stop service for everything from server design and construction to operation, so if you have any problems with server-side development, please feel free to contact us.

 SEKARAKU Lab: [https://sekarakulab.beyondjapan.com/](https://sekarakulab.beyondjapan.com/)